top of page

 • Structural brain abnormalities

-• Dysmorphic features and skeletal dysplasia
+• Dysmorphic features and, in some cases, skeletal abnormalities

 For the most current medical literature and clinical resources, see the links below: